-In order to evaluate the indoor thermal comfort, it is desirable to know the air flow field and the room temperature distribution (Fanger, 1982).
-As an alternative to experiment, the computational fluid dynamic (CFD) theory supplies numerical techniques for studying indoor temperature distribution and air flow field (and consequently the thermal comfort) in a computational grid (Patankar, 1980, Chen, 1988, Awbi, 1991).
-However, since the mass, energy, and especially momentum balance equations need thousands of grid cells to be solved by iteration procedure, and since the iterative process should be continued until all dependent variables converge to some satisfactory extent, the CFD calculation takes so much time that it is practically suitable only for some steady state evaluations.
-Although the future development of computer technology will eventually make fast dynamic CFD calculation of the dynamic temperature distributions which is essential for the simulation of indoor climate control systems.
+In order to evaluate the indoor thermal comfort, it is desirable to know the air flow field and the room temperature distribution [1].
+As an alternative to experiment, the computational fluid dynamic (CFD) theory supplies numerical techniques for studying indoor temperature distribution and air flow field (and consequently the thermal comfort) in a computational grid [2-4].
+However, since the mass, energy and especially momentum balance equations need thousands of grid cells to be solved by iteration procedure, and since the iterative process should be continued until all dependent variables converge to some satisfactory extent, the CFD calculation takes so much time that it is practically suitable only for some steady state evaluations.
+Although the future development of computer technology will eventually make fast dynamic CFD calculation possible, at present we have to find some trade-off methods concerning the calculation of the dynamic temperature distributions which is essential for the simulation of indoor climate control systems.

-For the problem of indoor air flow, Peng et al. (1994) proposed a method to calculate the dynamic temperature distribution in a fixed flow field, provided that it is correctly calculated for the steady state.
+For the problem of indoor air flow, Peng et al. [5] proposed a method to calculate the dynamic temperature distribution in a fixed flow field, provided that it is correctly calculated for the steady state.
 By assuming that the air flow field is not changing in time and can be correctly calculated by the CFD code, only the dynamic energy balance equation needs to be solved.
-But Peng et al. (1994) used the implicit (backward difference) method to solve the energy balance equation, thereby the iteration method for all grid cells has to be used.
-However, the given flow field may not satisfy the continuity equation, a problem which appears in the discretized continuity equation, also mentioned by Patankar (1980), who stated that the rule of sum of neighbour coefficients should be satisfied.
-To correct the discretization error, Patankar (1980) considers that the new values (at time $t + \Delta t$) prevail during the time step.
+But Peng et al. [5] used the implicit (backward difference) method to solve the energy balance equation, thereby the iteration method for all grid cells has to be used.
+However, the given flow field may not satisfy the continuity equation, a problem which appears in the discretized continuity equation, also mentioned by Patankar [2], who stated that the rule of sum of neighbour coefficients should be satisfied.
+To correct the discretization error, Patankar [2] considers that the new values (at time $t + \Delta t$) prevail during the time step.
 The old value (i.e. the one at time t) appears only through its time derivative.
 The new values are initially guessed.
-Then, an iterative procedure is applied in order to obtain the values at the instant (t+ Δ t).
+Then, an iterative procedure is applied in order to obtain the values at the instant $(t + \Delta t)$.
 But the iterative procedure is very time consuming.
 This paper discusses a new method to correct the discretization error, i.e. the mass compensation idea.
 A mass flow is considered in a supplementary (fictitious) direction so that the continuity equation for each control volume (or cell) and the ones for the overall system are satisfied.
 This idea will be used in solving the dynamic energy equation when the explicit (forward finite difference) method is used.